 To help you explore our city center, we have created itineraries featuring a plethora of locally-owned shops, restaurants, galleries, craft brewers and coffee shops.
 If you’re staying Downtown, you’re only steps away…and if you drive to the city center there’s plenty of inexpensive parking at one of three city-managed garages.

-Explore our city center by bike with PikeRide, our brand new bike share program.
-Register online at PikeRide.org, then check out a bike at any of the 28 hubs, and you’re off!
+Explore our city center by bike with PikeRide, our city’s bike-share program.
 Get to shops and dining Downtown, or try the ten-mile Legacy Loop trail system that circles the city center.
-Only $2 for a single ride or $10 for a day pass.
-Time: 2-6 hours.
+See details above for special IAFF rate.

 Family Day out (Half-day)